ssstrong1/Group_14_TRACE/README.md

 # Resources Required
 ### System Requirements
-- The minimum requirements for a user's computer is any operating system and machine that can run Python 3.10.
+- The minimum requirements for a user's computer is an operating system and machine that can run Python 3.10.
 Additionally, some disk space is needed to store the application and its files.
 >
 - Windows OS
 >